THE 2024 PARKMAN PRIZE COMPETITION IS NOW CLOSED. THE 2024 NEVINS DISSERTATION COMPETITION CLOSES ON DECEMBER 31.

 Submission: There is no fee for participation and no formal entry form is required, but submitters must include their contact information--name, address, phone number, and email--with each book or parcel, or send it to the Society separately by email.
 Publishers, agents, and authors may submit as many titles as they wish.
-A copy of each book must be sent by December 1, 2021 to each of the three committee members and to the Society's office as listed below.
+SUBMISSIONS POSTMARKED LATER THAN DECEMBER 1 WILL NOT BE CONSIDERED.

 Further information: a list of previous Parkman Prize winners can be found here.

 The 64th Annual Allan Nevins Dissertation Prize in American History